kevinch8/qn-ble-sdk-android/README_en.md

     void onReceivedData(QNBleDevice bleDevice, QNData data);

     /**
-     * Received the stored data,callback in the main thread *
+     * Received the stored data, callback in the main thread *
      * @param bleDevice Yolanda Bluetooth device
      * @param datas     The stored data array(it contains multiple array),you can use {@link QNData#getUserId()} to distinguish different user's data